Jaseci-Labs/jaseci/docs/docs/development/1_abstractions.md

 ## Actions

-Actions enables bindings to functionality specified outside of Jac/Jaseci and behave as function calls with returns.
-These are analogous to library calls in traditional languages.
-This external functionality in practice takes the form of direct binding to python implementations that are packaged up as a Jaseci action library.
+Actions share the semantics as traditional function calls with returns, however these primarily serve to enable bindings to the functionality described outside of Jac/Jaseci (ie in a python module).
+These are comparable to library calls in conventional programming languages.
+Actions are essentially bindings to external functionality takes the form of a Jaseci action library’s direct connection to Python implementations.

 > **Note**
 >
 > This action interface is the abstraction that allows Jaseci to do it's sophisticated serverless inter-machine optimizations, auto-scaling, auto-componentization etc.

+### Jaseci Standard Actions

 Jaseci has set of inbuilt actions.
 Also you can load and unload actions in `jsctl` shell. to see the available actions in jaseci session try running `actions list`.
-Here are two basic example of jaseci `date` actions.
+Here is a basic example of jaseci `date` actions.

-**Example 1:**
+**Example:**

 ```jac
 node person {